28 Apr Basement Air Purifiers That Work

 As for the gas and odor filter, the GC MultiGas cartridges offer about 2.5 years of filtration power.
 By comparison, the V5-Cell of the HealthPro lasts 24 months.

 The reason the V5-Cell gets outlasted is that it packs significantly less activated carbon than the MultiGas’ odor filter does.
 The V5-Cell packs just 5 lbs of activated carbon, which is 140% less activated carbon than the MultiGas offers.
-Evidently, if basement smells are what’s stressing you out the whole time, go with the MultiGas.
+If you want that awful basement smell out of your home, go with the MultiGas.

 Unlike almost every other prefilter I’ve seen, the MultiGas’ prefilter is a HyperHEPA filter and offers a large surface area.
 It has a surface area of up to 3.0 meter squared.
 And if you want your prefilter to last longer, vacuum the dirt off from time to time.
 In addition, you can boost its longevity by coupling it with an extra prefilter, preferably IQAir’s PF40.

-When it comes to elimination of VOCs and other gaseous pollutants, the GC MultiGas wins hands down.
+When it comes to getting rid of VOCs and other gaseous pollutants, the GC MultiGas wins hands down.
 It uses a 12-lbs filter media made of highly adsorbent activated carbon impregnated with alumina.

 Most comparable purifiers rely on a low-quality coconut-based carbon filter to do the job.
 That’s why they don’t come anywhere close to this unit’s performance.
 I recommend the MultiGas for getting rid of all kinds of smoke including tobacco, MJ, and wildfire smoke.
 It’s also among the very best air purifiers I’ve seen for VOCs and fumes.